 - No monthly fees.

-Like many online savings accounts Vio Bank’s has minimal fees.
-That said, you will still have to pay for certain items and/or services.
+Like many online savings accounts Vio Bank has no maintenance fees.
+That said, you still may have to pay for certain items and/or services.
 Here is their complete fee schedule:

 |Dormant Account (inactive for 12 consecutive months)||$5/month|